compmix/Sonarr-IFTTT-Plex/setup/setup.md

 https://forums.plex.tv/discussion/129922/how-to-request-a-x-plex-token-token-for-your-app/p1

 Run the Get-PlexInfo.ps1 PowerShell script.
-It should give you this information"
+It should give you this information:
 ```
 PlexToken=
 PlexServerID=